signatureai/signature-core-nodes/docs/nodes/data.md

                 raise ValueError("Json string must be a string") json_dict = json.loads(json_str)
             return (json_dict,)

     ```

 ## DictToJson

-Converts a Python dictionary to a JSON string
+Converts Python dictionaries to JSON strings for data interchange.

+A node that serializes Python dictionaries into JSON-formatted strings, facilitating
+data export and communication with external systems that require JSON format.

 ### Inputs